Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Origin of Optical Rebrightening

 \section{Origin of Optical Rebrightening}

 Figure~\ref{fig:LC} shows evidence for a change in the fading evolution and a rebrightening at $T > 0.6$~d.

+Late-time rebrightenings have been reported in several long GRBs: GRB~100814A \citep{Nardini2014} and the ultra-long GRB~111209A \citep{Kann2019,Gendre2013,Greiner2015}.
+In addition, the {\itshape Einstein Probe} mission \citep{Yuan2025} has recently identified rebrightening events without associated GRBs, for example EP241021a \citep{Gianfagna2025,Yadav2025} and EP240414a \citep{vanDalen2025}, likely representing off-axis explosions.
+While these may constitute a different phenomenological class, they demonstrate that such late-time rises are not unprecedented among long-duration or SN-associated transients.

-In this section, we explore and discuss possible scenarios that could account for this.
-Given the ambiguity surrounding the origin of the event, we first consider whether the observed excess can be explained by a supernova associated with the death of a massive star (Section~\ref{sec:sn}), then we turn to scenarios related to the host galaxies and the surrounding environment, including the possibility of gravitational microlensing (Section~\ref{sec:gm}) or density variations in the CBM (Section~\ref{sec:dv}).
+In this section, we explore and discuss possible scenarios that could account for the excess in GRB~250221A.
+Given the ambiguity surrounding the origin of the event, we first consider whether the observed excess can be explained by a kilonova, a fast blue optical transient, or a supernova associated with the death of a massive star (Section~\ref{sec:sn}), then we turn to scenarios related to the host galaxies and the surrounding environment, including the possibility of gravitational microlensing (Section~\ref{sec:gm}) or density variations in the CBM (Section~\ref{sec:dv}).
 Finally, we investigate whether the excess could be produced by a refreshed shock within the main jet of GRB~250221A (Section~\ref{sec:refreshed-shock}).